Fibroids Specialists, NYC

 In general, symptoms of fibroids include:

-- Pressure in the pelvis
+- Pressure or pain in the pelvis

-- More frequent urination
+- More frequent or urgent urination

-- Bulge in lower abdomen
+- A bulge in the lower abdomen

 - Uncomfortable intercourse